cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 ### Additional considerations

-Fault resolution proposals should be `expedited`  to minimize the time given to the listed validators to to unbond to avoid punishment (see [Expedited Proposals](https://docs.cosmos.network/v0.50/build/modules/gov#expedited-proposals)) .
+Fault resolution proposals should be `expedited` to minimize the time given to the listed validators to unbond to avoid punishment (see [Expedited Proposals](https://docs.cosmos.network/v0.50/build/modules/gov#expedited-proposals)) .

 ## Consequences